msakarvadia/msakarvadia.github.io/_news/podcast25.md

 ---

-I was interviewed by the Department of Energy [Science in Parallel](https://scienceinparallel.org/2025/01/computational-scientists-discuss-the-2024-nobel-prizes/) podcast about the recent Nobel prizes in Physics and Chemistry and their implications for ML and the domain scienes.
+I was interviewed by the Department of Energy [Science in Parallel](https://scienceinparallel.org/2025/01/computational-scientists-discuss-the-2024-nobel-prizes/) podcast about the recent Nobel prizes in Physics and Chemistry and their implications for ML and the domain sciences.